Symptoms and co-occuring diseases of Celiac Diseases:

 - Stomach pain

 - Unpleasant tingling in hands or feet, strange and painful sensations or numbness

 Sometimes, abnormal blood work, such as slightly elevated transaminase levels or some dysfunction in the thyroid, provides the only indication of Celiac Disease.
-The number of patients for whom Celiac Disease is diagnosed as a result of digestive tract complaints is decreasing.
-The number of patients whose Celiac Disease is detected by screenings of risk groups, however, is increasing.
+The number of people for whom Celiac Disease is diagnosed as a result of digestive tract complaints is decreasing.
+The number of people whose Celiac Disease is detected by screenings of risk groups, however, is increasing.
 These risk groups include patients with other autoimmune diseases such as Diabetes or Thyroid Gland Disorders, as well as relatives of individuals with Celiac Disease.

 Celiac Disease (also: Gluten Intolerance) has a strong genetic component

 If a family member has diagnosed Celiac Disease, at least the first-degree relatives (parents, children), and possibly second-degree relatives (siblings, grandparents, grandchildren) should have a blood test for transglutaminase antibodies.
-In such family screenings, physicians constantly discover symptom-free celiac patients.
+In such family screenings, physicians constantly discover symptom-free celiac individuals.

 Even in these cases, patients should adhere strictly to a gluten-free diet, because Celiac Disease always involves an increased risk of other diseases, for example: